Azure-Samples/azure-cosmosdb-live-data-migrator/README.md

   - **<u>DB</u>** – the names of the source and destination database
   - **<u>Container</u>** – the names of the source and destination containers
   - **<u>PK</u>** – The partition key definitions of the source and destination container.
 If your partition key is “/id” in the source container and you would want to use “/pk” in the destination container after migration you would enter “id” and “pk” in these fields.
+  - **<u>Only missing documents?</u>** - In cases where transient errors occur during migration (such as a temporary DC outage), you can check this box in order to migrate only missing documents (i.e. ignore documents that already exist in the target container)
+  - **<u>Change Feed Max Items?</u>** - Sets the maximum number of items to be returned in a Change Feed Request.
+If no value is entered, the default will be 1000.
+You can increase this value to achieve greater client-side throughput for larger migrations (as long as doing so does not also result in hitting the 4MB response size limit)

 - Click “Create/Start”